phatblat/GitmojiTalk/presentation.md

 ^ Unicode 6 was first version to include emoji
 ^ Now on a somewhat annual cadence
-^ Emoji 13 now in Android 11, maybe iOS 14.1, macOS 11.1
+^ Emoji 13 coming in Android 11, maybe iOS 14.1, macOS 11.1

+---

+# 3,304 emoji in the Unicode Standard

+- as of Emoji 13.0

+---

+# 😱

-^ Emoji 14 will be delayed 6 months into 2022 due to COVID-19
+Emoji 14 will be delayed 6 months into 2022 due to COVID-19

 ---